luizphillippe/sesam-time-domain-examples/Readme.md

 # Sesam Examples
 Repository to demonstrate the use of OneWorkflow.
 The repository contains various Jupyter notebook examples demonstrating how to run Sesam applications in a workflow including custom Python scripts.
 This code is only a pilot and only intended for testing.
-Currently we have support for Sima, Wasim, Sestra, GeniERuntime and Sesam Core.
+Currently we have support for Wasim, Sestra, GeniERuntime and Sesam Core.

 ## Introduction to OneWorkflow
 OneWorkflow is an integrated workflow development system designed to seamlessly incorporate different aspects of the workflow process, including various tools, modules, and services, to create a comprehensive and interconnected solution.
 This integration streamlines the workflow, improves efficiency, and facilitates a more cohesive and unified approach to the development process.
 OneWorkflow has a UI-less interface, focusing on providing a powerful backend for workflow automation.
 It has also the capability to use the same code for running locally or in the cloud using OneCompute.